Limit Sketches and the Universal Realization of a Limit Sketch: Introduction

 \section{Introduction}

-In \cite{BastChar}, Bastiani and Ehresmann constructs a universal realized limit sketch from a cone-bearing neo-category (see Proposition 3 of \cite{BastChar}).
-The universal realized limit sketch from a cone-bearing neo-category specializes to give a universal realized limit sketch from any limit sketch.
+In Proposition 3 of \cite{BastChar}, Bastiani and Ehresmann construct a universal realized limit sketch associated to a cone-bearing neo-category.
+This construction specializes to a universal realized limit sketch associated to any limit sketch.
 The existence of the universal realized limit sketch from a limit sketch is used throughout the literature, such as by Ara in Proposition 1.11 of \cite{Dim1}.
-Therefore, we provide a modern treatment for the construction of the universal realized limit sketch.
+Motivated by this, we provide a systematic account of the construction of the universal realized limit sketch.

-The construction of the universal realized limit sketch given by Bastiani and Ehresmann has the evident feeling of a fibrant replacement object in some category.
-In this paper, we make this statement precise when we restrict our attention to working with limit sketches.
-Moreover, we show that the construction of a universal realized limit sketch from a limit sketch can be upgraded to a functor, which serves as the left adjoint to a forgetful functor that forgets the limits.
-Applying the universal property of the universal realized limit sketch from a limit sketch, we show that models over a limit sketch are in one-to-one correspondance with models over its universal realization.
+The construction of the universal realized limit sketch exhibits structural features analogous to a fibrant replacement in a homotopical setting.
+In this paper, we make this analogy precise in the context of limit sketches.
+We show that the assignment of a limit sketch to its universal realization extends to a $2$-functor, which is left $2$-adjoint to the forgetful $2$-functor from realized limit sketches to limit sketches.
+As a consequence, the canonical structure map from a limit sketch to its realization is a Morita equivalence of limit sketches.

-We organize this paper as follows.
-In Section 1, we begin by providing the necessary background on accessible and locally presentable categories.
-We finish by providing background on factorization systems: that includes Kelly's Small Object Argument (see Theorem 3.19 of \cite{taylor1}).
-In Section 2, we provide background on graphs and the free categories generated by graphs.
-The main composite construction in Corollary \ref{free_cat_from_graph} is originally found in Section II.7 of \cite{Mac1}, amongst other places.

-In Section 3, we begin by defining limit sketches and realized limit sketches.
-Then, we build a strong factorization system on $E/\Cat$ for every limit sketch $E$.
-The fibrant replacement of the identity $1_E$ as an object of $E/\Cat$ will turn out to be the universal realized limit sketch.
-Next, we show that this construction extends to a left adjoint.
-We conclude by showing that models over a limit sketch are in one-to-one correspondance with models over its universal realization.